From A Wiki of Ice and Fire

 Falyse attends the funeral of Lord Tywin Lannister with her husband, Ser Balman Byrch, but is not in King's Landing for the wedding of King Tommen Baratheon to Margaery Tyrell.
 After the birth of Lollys's bastard son, Queen Cersei Lannister believes Bronn to be a traitor because he names the child Tyrion.
 While traveling from Stokeworth to King's Landing, Falyse is refused hospitality at Rosby by the ward of Lord Gyles Rosby and is also disturbed by sparrows on the road.
 Once Falyse returns to the capital, Cersei plots with Falyse and her husband, attempting use them as her tools to get rid of Bronn.

 The plan backfires when Balman challenges Bronn to single combat, and Bronn kills Balman in an unchivalrous manner.
 Bronn hits Falyse and orders her gone.
 She returns to King's Landing, pleading with Cersei to give her the men to retake her castle.
 Cersei, fearing that the failure of the plot would undermine her position, gives Falyse to Qyburn instead and tells him that Falyse should never see the light of day again.
+When Cersei contemplates sending Falyse back to Stokeworth to reclaim it from Bronn, Qyburn tells her that she is not able feed herself, much less rule.

 A Dance with Dragons